Mario-shows-off-his-wrench

 We know Mario and Luigi are plumbers by day, residential contractors in the Flatbush community of Brooklyn, New York.
 They even have a great business slogan: “You clog ‘em, We clear ‘em!”
 But how would Mario and Luigi market their plumbing business in today’s residential contracting scene?

-Like most small service businesses, Mario probably would have bought his domain www.mariobrothersplumbing.com and set up a simple website in the early 2000’s.
-But these days, with most of his free time spent chasing Koopah and his posse, Mario would no doubt be reaching out to his customers online to ‘stay in the game’, financially.
-So how would Mario start marketing his plumbing business in 2013?
-He would stick with what he know best: GAMES!
+Like many small service businesses, Mario likely bought his domain www.mariobrothersplumbing.com and created a basic website in the early 2000s.
+But now, with most of his free time taken up by chasing Koopah and his crew, Mario would surely be connecting with his customers online to stay financially afloat.
+So how would Mario promote his plumbing business in 2013?
+He would focus on what he knows best: GAMES!

 Make It Fun

-Marketing your business online does not need to be ‘all work’.
-You’re working on the world-wide-web for goodness sake, one of the funnest places on earth!
-One of the easiest ways to get started in content marketing and drive some traffic to your website is with creating and sharing infographics.
+Promoting your business online doesn’t have to feel like ‘all work.’
+You’re on the internet, after all, one of the most enjoyable places around!
+A simple way to dive into content marketing and attract visitors to your website is by creating and sharing infographics.

 Infographics have traditionally been crammed with data.
 Part of the appeal of an infographic is that a high amount of data can be presented graphically and aesthetically.
 But as hordes of infographics have been thrown at us through the years, we have become inundated with useless statistics and have become jaded to boring graphic content.